mynew1/Effec7Core/README.md

 Effec7Core is a *MMORPG* Framework based mostly in C++.

-It is derived from *TrinityCore*, and is upgrated to FUN content.
+It is derived from *TrinityCore*, always updated and is upgrated to FUN content.

 It is completely open source; community involvement is highly encouraged.